raystack/meteor/docs/docs/reference/metadata_models.md

 following metadata models:

 - [Bucket][proton-bucket]: Used for metadata being extracted from buckets.
-  Buckets are the basic containers in google cloud services, or Amazon S3, etc that are used fot data storage, and quite popular because of their features of access management, aggregation of usage and services and ease of configurations.
+  Buckets are the basic containers in Google cloud services, or Amazon S3, etc., that are used for data storage, and quite popular because of their features of access management, aggregation of usage and services and ease of configurations.
 Currently, Meteor provides a metadata extractor for the buckets mentioned [here](extractors.md#bucket)

-- [Dashboard][proton-dashboard]: Dashboards are an essential part of data analysis and are used to track, analyze and visualize.
-These Dashboard metadata model includes some basic fields like `urn` and `source`, etc and a list of `Chart`.
+- [Dashboard][proton-dashboard]: Dashboards are an essential part of data analysis and are used to track, analyze, and visualize.
+These Dashboard metadata model includes some basic fields like `urn` and `source`, etc., and a list of `Chart`.
 There are multiple dashboards that are essential for Data Analysis such as metabase, grafana, tableau, etc. Please refer to the list of 'Dashboard' extractors meteor currently